International Harvester: Sustained success

 In 1926, IH's Farmall Works built a new plant in Rock Island, Illinois.
 By 1930, the 100,000th Farmall was produced.
 IH next set their sights on introducing a true 'general-purpose' tractor to satisfy the needs of the average American family farmer.
 The resulting 'letter' series of Raymond Loewy-designed Farmall tractors in 1939 proved a huge success.
 IH dominated the market through the 1950s despite stiff competition from Ford, Allis Chalmers, Massey Ferguson and John Deere.

 IH ranked 33rd among United States corporations in the value of World War II production contracts.
+Different plants of the corporation produced torpedoes and their components, artillery systems and their parts, artillery shells and some civilian products for the military like bulldozers and truck engines.
 In 1946 IH acquired a defense plant in Louisville, Kentucky, which was adapted for production of the Farmall A, B, and the new 340 tractors.
 It acquired the Metropolitan Body Company of Bridgeport, Connecticut, in 1948.
 The commercially successful Metro line of forward control vans and trucks were produced here from 1938 until 1964.

 In 1970, Pacific Trucks was purchased.
-In 1974, the five-millionth IHC tractor was produced at the Rock Island Farmall plant.
+In 1974, the five-millionth IHC tractor, a 1066, was produced at the Rock Island Farmall plant.

 Throughout the 1960s and 1970s, despite good sales, IH's profit margins remained slim.
 The continual addition of unrelated business lines created a somewhat unwieldy corporate organization.
 Overly conservative management and a rigid policy of in-house promotion tended to stifle new management strategies and technical innovation.
 IH faced strong competition and increased production costs, primarily due to labor and government-imposed environmental and safety regulations.
-In 1974 the 5 millionth International Harvester tractor, a 1066, was manufactured.

 Downfall

-In 1979 IH named a new CEO, Archie McCardell, who was determined to improve profit margins and drastically cut costs.
-Unprofitable lines were terminated and factory production was curtailed.
-By the end of the year, profits were at their highest levels in 10 years but cash reserves were still low.
-Union members became increasingly irate over these measures and in the spring of 1979, IH prepared to face a strike.
-On November 1, IH announced McCardell had received a $1.8 million bonus.
-After he pressed for more concessions from the United Auto Workers, a strike was called on November 2, 1979.
-By the time it ended, the strike had cost the company almost $600 million (over $1 billion today).

-By 1981, the company's finances were at their lowest point ever.
-The company sold its Payline division of construction equipment to Dresser Industries in 1982.
-Further assets were sold to Tenneco, Inc., in 1984.